 The guest house will allow for on -site stays of teachers an others who are supporting the work of NGCS.

 Neema Village Tanzania, Inc, is a non-profit in the USA and a NGO in Tanzania and is affiliated with Churches of Christ with many connections to Memorial Road.
 Neema in Swahili means Grace and any good done has been done by the Abundant Grace of God!
 Neema Village began as “Neema House” in 2012 as a rescue center for abandoned, orphaned, and at-risk babies in Arusha, Tanzania, East Africa.
 During that time, more than two hundred thirty babies have been rescued, many abandoned babies have now been adopted and others who had lost their mothers during the birth were saved and have now been able to return home to an extended family member.
 We love the idea of “Families not Orphanages.”

-Mani is a physician and evangelist who has created a ministry in India that provides direct medical and dental care to those in need, evangelism training for those wishing to become preachers and teachers and television ministry to help reach millions of Indians who tune in each week.
+We support ministry in India that provides direct medical and dental care to those in need, evangelism training for those wishing to become preachers and teachers and television ministry to help reach millions of Indians who tune in each week.
 This support helps with direct care medical needs for surgeries in the clinics.

 Memorial Road became the overseeing congregation for the Cherry family in 2019.
 They have been working as missionaries in an Auckland church plant for nearly 10 years.
 This congregation is at a literal world crossroad as immigrants from throughout the Pacific Rim are working in the country and then going back to their homeland.